-The Foundation accepts that it is part of its professional responsibility to provide support and counselling for any pupils who have a problem with tobacco, alcohol, drug or solvent misuse: at the same time it will take any disciplinary or other appropriate action to maintain the safety of the community.
-The possession or use of any illegal substance or misuse of prescription medication at the Foundation by pupils is not permitted.
-When pupils are found to be using banned substances serious sanctions would normally apply (e.g. external suspension for first offence, expulsion for second offence or for supply).
+The Foundation accepts that it is has a professional responsibility to provide support and counselling for any students who have a problem with tobacco, alcohol, drug or solvent misuse; at the same time, it will take any disciplinary or other appropriate action to maintain the safety of the community.
+The possession or use of any illegal substance or misuse of prescription medication at the Foundation by students is not permitted.
+When students are found to be using banned substances, serious sanctions would normally apply.

-The School encourages pupils to discuss in confidence (subject only to the safeguarding responsibilities of the School, and all staff) any anxieties they may have about use of tobacco, alcohol or drugs and substance abuse with a member of staff or the School Counsellor.
+The School encourages students to discuss in confidence (subject only to the safeguarding responsibilities of the School, and all staff) any anxieties they may have about use of tobacco, alcohol or drugs and substance abuse with a member of staff or the School Counsellor.

-Matters brought into counselling by a pupil or his/her parents, in circumstances which are judged by the Head of Senior School and the DSL to be genuine, will be 'ring-fenced' from disciplinary sanctions, but a pupil who contravenes this policy will face disciplinary action.
+Matters brought into counselling by a student or his / her parents, in circumstances which are judged by the Head and the DSL to be genuine, will be 'ring-fenced' from disciplinary sanctions, but a student who contravenes this policy will face disciplinary action.

-Safeguarding pupils in relation to smoking, alcohol and drugs use by adults
+Safeguarding students in relation to smoking, alcohol and drugs use by adults